HPH-Fabrication-Addins/cinx-api-docs/source/includes/_purchase-orders.md

     ]
 }
 ```
+`GET`

 This endpoint will be used to get a list of Back-Orders for a purchase order.
-See the Supported Filters list for additional query parameters that can be used in the URL.
+See the Optional URL Parameters list for additional query parameters that can be used in the URL.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/po/{cinx_guid/back-orders**

 URL Sample: `https://api.cinx.com/2.0/sub/dfed7d88-adf8-5356-8029-fe061c93d0fe/po/a9863525-d926-5441-9f9c-aa47a285a19b/back-orders`

-HTTP Method: `GET`
+HTTP Method:

 ## ERP Status Update
 ### API Endpoint - Update a Purchase Order's ERP Status

+`PUT`

 This API call will be used to modify the erp status for a purchase order in CINX.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/po/{cinx_guid/erp/applied**

 URL Sample: `https://api.cinx.com/2.0/sub/dfed7d88-adf8-5356-8029-fe061c93d0fe/po/a9863525-d926-5441-9f9c-aa47a285a19b/erp/applied`

-HTTP Method: `PUT`